 If you are still unsure about these arrangements, we shall be happy to discuss them with you when you visit.

-Green Street Green Primary School is an ACADEMY , which is committed to equality and INCLUSION.
+Green Street Green Primary School is part of the South Orpington Learning Alliance (SOLA) Multi Academy Trust , which is committed to equality and INCLUSION.

 Our pupils with Special Educational Needs are given the opportunity to grow and fulfill their potential, alongside their friends and classmates.